Morocco with Kids | 15 Top Things To Do And See

 Many hot air balloons at sunrise visible in the distance from Marrakesh.
 This is a great activity for families visiting Morocco.

-A sunrise hot air balloon trip in Morocco is an unforgettable family experience.
-At sunset, the balloon floats safely and gently above the landscapes of the Moroccan desert and the Atlas Mountains.
+A hot air balloon trip in Morocco is an unforgettable family experience.
+Shortly before sunrise or sunset, the balloon floats safely and gently above the landscapes of the Moroccan desert and the Atlas Mountains.

-Our children found it exciting and relaxing as we explored Morocco from a different perspective.
-Under the golden light of dawn, this is a magical way to see the vast dunes, oases, and vibrant villages that are important to the country.
+Exploring Morocco from above was both exciting and relaxing at the same time and gave a very different perspective of the landscape and architecture.
+Under the golden light of dawn, this is a magical way to see the vast dunes, oases, and vibrant villages that are an important part of the county’s heritage.

-Many tours include extras like a Berber breakfast or camel ride, which add to the adventure and family memories.
+Many tours include extras such as a Berber breakfast or camel ride.
+While not essential, they can add to the adventure and your memories as a family.

 A steaming hot bowl of vegetables cooked in a traditional Moroccan tagine.

-Tagine is a traditional Moroccan dish served literally everywhere.
+Tagines are a traditional, low-cost Moroccan dish and are served literally everywhere!
 With many tasty options and the special ’44-spice Moroccan blend,’ you are in for a comforting treat.

-Many Moroccan cooking schools offer family-friendly classes that teach kids to make traditional tagine or Moroccan pastries.
-Kids get hands-on with rolling dough or mixing spices, making it a fun and interactive activity.
+Many Moroccan cooking schools offer family-friendly classes that will teach you and your kids to make traditional tagine or Moroccan pastries.
+You’ll get hands-on with rolling the dough and mixing up the spices.

-It’s a great way to immerse children in the local culture and a great skill to bring home.
+It’s not just a fun and tasty activity, it’s also a great way to immerse children in the local culture and give them a great skill to bring home.

 10. Explore the Atlas Mountains